-In order to evaluate the performance of the proposed algorithm, we compare it with the following benchmarks through simulation. \begin{itemize} \item Closed-loop-oriented power allocation: allocating the EIH transmit power to robots, aiming to minimize the sum LQR cost as in \cite{wcl}, where the computing capability and the satellite-backhaul rate are allocated equally to the loops. \item Communication-oriented scheme: allocating the computing capability of MEC server, aiming to minimize the sum computation time\cite{MEC5}, where the satellite-backhaul rate is allocated equally to the loops, then allocating the transmit power of the EIH to robots to maximize the downlink data throughput. \end{itemize}
+In order to evaluate the performance of the proposed algorithm, we compare it with the following benchmarks through simulation. \begin{itemize} \item Closed-loop-oriented power allocation: allocating the EIH transmit power to robots, aiming to minimize the sum LQR cost as in \cite{wcl}, where the computing capability and the satellite-backhaul rate are allocated equally to the loops. \item Communication-oriented scheme: allocating the computing capability of MEC server, aiming to minimize the sum computation time\cite{MEC5}, with the satellite-backhaul rate equally allocated to the loops, and the transmit power of the EIH is allocated to maximize the downlink data throughput. \end{itemize}

 Fig. \ref{simu4} verifies the convergence performance of the proposed algorithm.
 Ten snapshots with different robot locations are evaluated, where the transmit power constraint is set as $P_{\text{max}} = 10$ dBW.
 This figure shows that our proposed algorithm can converge within three iterations, confirming its efficiency in practical applications.